• Skip to primary navigation

 10 butterflied Argentinian Red shrimp seasoned and cooking on a grill pan

-a pile of bright reddish orange pan-seared Argentinian Red Shrimp
+A pile of bright red-orange pan-seared sauteed Argentinian Red Shrimp perfectly cooked and tender.

 Two grilled chicken cutlets on a plate with grill marks.